isomerpages/astar-nrp/_research/00-overview.md

 8. [Multi-robot Systems](/research/mrs/).
 Robots integrated into a society would unlikely be working alone, but would instead be working hand in hand to support the human population.
 Multiple robots that could collaborate together would also expand their capability in achieving large scale tasks a single unit would have not accomplished.
 9. [Trusted Robotics](/research/trusted/).
+Developing robotics that could be trusted and relied upon by people, thereby fostering cooperation and acceptance within the community.

 ## Robotics Domain Specific (RDS) ## {#rds}
 Public lead demand refers to the various public good in Singapore that looks at having robotics solutions to improve current work processes.
 The focus remains on 3 domains for the service and deployment of robotics solutions, in mainly [Healthcare](/research/healthcare/), [Environment](/research/environment/), and [Build Environment](/research/built-environment/).